-Embracing nearly a million acres of old growth rainforest, alpine tundra, and rugged coastline, Admiralty Island National Monument has been home to the Tlingít people for centuries and to the brown bear even longer.
-The Tlingít call this island "Kootznoowoo," meaning "Fortress of the Bear" and their name is accurate.
+Embracing nearly a million acres of old growth rainforest, alpine tundra, and rugged coastline, Admiralty Island National Monument located within the Tongass National Forest has been home to the Tlingít people for centuries, and to brown bears even longer.
+The Tlingít call this island "Kootznoowoo," meaning "Fortress of the Bear."

-The 956,155-acre monument is home to an estimated 1,600 brown bears, the highest concentration anywhere in the world and more brown bears than the rest of the states combined.
+The 956,155-acre monument is home to an estimated 1,600 brown bears, the highest concentration anywhere in the world, and more than the rest of the states combined.
 The island also has the world's greatest concentration of nesting bald eagles.
 More than 5,000 eagles live on Admiralty Island and average a nest every mile along the coastline of Seymour Canal.

-Admiralty Island has a variety of other wildlife as well.
-Bays such as Mitchell, Hood, Whitewater and Chaik contain harbor seals, porpoises and sea lions.
+Admiralty Island has a variety of other wildlife, as well.
+Bays such as Mitchell, Hood, Whitewater, and Chaik contain harbor seals, porpoises, and sea lions.
 Humpback whales can often be spotted feeding in Seymour Canal.
-Sitka black-tailed deer are plentiful, and the streams choke with all five species of Pacific salmon that spawn in July and August.
+Sitka black-tailed deer are plentiful, and the streams are filled with all five species of Pacific salmon that spawn in July and August.

-Located 15 miles southwest of Juneau, Admiralty Island is bounded on the east and north by Stephens Passage, on the west by Chatham Strait and on the south by Frederick Sound.
-Admiralty is a rugged island, with mountains that rise to 4,650 feet and covered by tundra and even permanent icefields.
-Numerous lakes, rivers and open areas of muskeg break up the coastal rain forest of Sitka spruce and western hemlock.
-More than 90 percent of the monument is designated as the Kootznoowoo Wilderness while the lone community is Angoon, a predominantly Tlingit village at the mouth of Mitchell Bay on the west side of the island.
+Located 15 miles southwest of Juneau, Admiralty Island is bounded on the east and north by Stephens Passage, on the west by Chatham Strait, and on the south by Frederick Sound.
+Admiralty is a rugged island, with mountains that rise to 4,650 feet, covered by tundra and icefields.
+Numerous lakes, rivers, and open areas of muskeg break up the coastal rainforest of Sitka spruce and western hemlock.
+More than 90 percent of the monument is designated as the Kootznoowoo Wilderness, while the lone community is Angoon, a predominantly Tlingit village at the mouth of Mitchell Bay on the west side of the island.